 After Granada, Leon has the best colonial architecture in Nicaragua.
 It is a friendly, laid-back university city that gets less tourists than Granada (but is popular with backpackers).
 Highlights: León Cathedral (the biggest cathedral in Central America), Iglesia de San Juan Bautista de Subtiava (one of the oldest colonial churches in León), Fundacion Ortiz (museum with a great collection of Latin American art), Centro de Arte Fundación Ortiz Gurdián (another art museum – known to be the best in Nicaragua).Visit the Recoleccion Cathedral and take the rooftop tour, the baroque theater, and enjoy the street markets and sidewalk cafes.
 Visit nearby Cerro Negro volcano (described further below).

 A beautiful island containing two volcanoes (Concepcion and Maderas) in the middle of Lake Nicaragua.
 Hiking (you can hike both volcanoes), kayaking, organic farming (many foreigners come here to volunteer).
 There are some small, rustic fincas for backpackers.
 A perfect place in nature to chill out and relax.
-See here for our post on this fabulous island.

 Accommodation: We stayed at Totoco Ecolodge on the Maderas side of the island.
 It was phenomenal.
 The views towards Conception volcano were great in the day and spectacular at sunset.
 The sunsets at Totoco were one of the most impressive things I have ever seen in all my travels.

 San Juan del Sur

 This spot, not far from the Costa Rican border, is a cool little spot that is very popular with surfers and backpackers.
 Nice beaches, sea-turtle nesting and some really good waterfront seafood restaurants make this a great spot for chilling out.